 Benefits of broadband nutrition labels

-Broadband nutrition labels follow standardized metrics to allow customers to understand what they’re paying for and what they’re getting.
-This will (hopefully) clear up a lot of mystery and confusion around internet bill, which can be laden with fees and information that’s impenetrable to the average consumer.
+Broadband nutrition labels follow standardized metrics to allow customers to understand what they're paying for and what they're getting.
+This will (hopefully) clear up a lot of mystery and confusion around internet bills, which can be laden with fees and information that's impenetrable to the average consumer.

-The labels also aid in President Biden’s initiative to eliminate “junk fees,” which many industries tack on to products and services, inflating the price and costing Americans tens of billions of dollars a year, according to the administration.
 Broadband nutrition labels will indicate any additional fees and encourage providers to be more honest and transparent in their pricing.

-While some ISPs aren’t keen on the idea of having to untangle and expose their inner workings, ISPs like Ziply Fiber aren’t worried about them — because they have nothing to hide in the first place.
+While some ISPs aren't keen on the idea of having to untangle and expose their inner workings, ISPs like Ziply Fiber aren't worried about them -- because they have nothing to hide in the first place.

 With fiber-optic internet at Ziply Fiber, you get what you pay for with no hidden fees.
 Our plans come with no data caps (data plans are an easy way for telecommunications companies to get customers to overspend when they go over their monthly data allowance) and an assurance of low latency and no peak-time slowdowns due to our superior fiber network.
-And we don’t engage in any sneaky business, like bundles and annual contracts, which can get you locked into services you don’t want to pay for.
-The only thing to be aware of is if you’re starting out on a promotional offer that will end after 12 months.
-But this will all be clear on the nutrition label, so you won’t be surprised.

 Broadband nutrition labels are a step toward a more transparent and consumer-centric internet landscape.
 As we continue to rely on digital connectivity for various aspects of our lives, having access to clear and standardized information about our internet service is paramount.
 Just as we look out for our health by reading food labels, broadband nutrition labels empower us to make choices that align with our digital well-being and empower us to be informed decision-makers in the ever-expanding digital world.